-As we meet today the world is witnessing the fastest refugee flight in recent history, with over 1.7 million people in just 12 days.
+As the Deputy High Commissioner just pointed out, as we meet today the world is witnessing the fastest refugee flight in recent history, with over 1.9 million people in just 12 days.
 Millions more are affected inside Ukraine, including those unable to flee.